Fitness – Children ages 6 to 12January 13, 2021

 Green foods help you fight off sickness

-Foods like spinach, broccoli, pears, kiwis, green apples and grapes, and cucumbers have lots of nutrients like zinc, iron, and vitamin C to support immune health and strong eyesight.
+Foods like spinach, broccoli, pears, kiwis, green apples, grapes, and cucumbers have lots of nutrients like zinc, iron, and vitamin C to support immune health and strong eyesight.

 Blue and purple foods make your brain and skin strong